 Should Yates continuity correction be applied to the 2x2 case?
 The

-(also used in the bootstrap), which differs from ci_cramersv()
+default is TRUE (also used in the bootstrap), which differs from ci_cramersv().

 Type of CI.
 One of "chi-squared" (default) or "bootstrap".